🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 Job TypeImpact LevelWhy

-Creative Strategy🟒 Low impactOriginal thinking remains human
+Creative Strategy🟒 Low impactOriginal thinking, cultural understanding, and creative risk-taking remain human strengths

 Which Jobs Are Safest — And Why